mnewberry/fdsel-analysis/README.md

 ## Name analysis

 The name analysis is in the `names` subdirectory.
 Executing `./run.sh` and `Rscript plot.R` reproduces the analysis.
+Please note that bootstrap confidence intervals required to reproduce main text figures take several CPU-days to execute on modern CPUs.

 ## Dog popularity analysis